Skip to main content

 Uninstalling

-To remove the NetApp Kubernetes Monitoring Operator
+To remove the Kubernetes Monitoring Operator

-Note that the default namespace for the NetApp Kubernetes Monitoring Operator is "netapp-monitoring".
+Note that the default namespace for the Kubernetes Monitoring Operator is "netapp-monitoring".
 If you have set your own namespace, substitute that namespace in these and all subsequent commands and files.

 Newer versions of the monitoring operator can be uninstalled with the following commands: